Schiffer variations and the generic Torelli theorem for hypersurfaces: The case of degree

-We explain in this section how to recover the polynomial structure of a generic hypersurface of degree $4$ or $6$ so as to prove Theorem \ref{theodonagivoisin} (2), namely the cases where $d=4$, $n=4m+1$, or $d=6$, $n=6m+2$, with $m$ large.
+We explain in this section how to recover the polynomial structure of the infinitesimal variation of Hodge structure of a generic hypersurface of degree $4$ so as to prove Theorem \ref{theodonagivoisin} (2), namely the cases where $d=4$, $n=4m+1$, with $m$ large.
 Note that the methods of Schiffer variations that we will develop later would presumably also apply to this case, but it is much more difficult and does not prove Theorem \ref{theodonagireform} (saying that one can recover a hypersurface from its IVHS).

-The congruence conditions are equivalent in both cases to the fact that we have $d=2d'$ and $gcd(d,n+1)=d'$, with $d=4$ or $6$.
-The infinitesimal variation of Hodge structure
+The congruence conditions is equivalent to the fact that we have ${\rm gcd}(4,n+1)=2$.
+The infinitesimal variation of Hodge structure (as translated in (\ref{eqmulti}) using Theorem \ref{theCagri})

 has for smallest degree term the multiplication map